zorael/kameloso/README.md

 **kameloso** sits and listens in the channels you specify and reacts to events, like bots generally do.

-A variety of features comes bundled in the form of compile-time plugins, some of which are proofs of concepts and examples.
+A variety of features comes bundled in the form of compile-time plugins, some of which are examples and proofs of concepts.
 It's designed to be easy to write your own.
 API documentation is [available](https://zorael.github.io/kameloso) [online](http://kameloso.dpldocs.info/kameloso.html).
 Any and all ideas for inclusion welcome.

 It works well with the majority of server networks.
 IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
-If something doesn't immediately work it's most often an easy case of specialcasing for that kind of event on that particular IRC network or server daemon.
+If something doesn't immediately work, most often it's because we simply haven't encountered that type of event before.
+It's then an easy case of creating rules for that kind of event on that particular IRC network or server daemon.

 Please report bugs.
 Unreported bugs can only be fixed by accident.